magnumjs/mag.js/README.md

 `subscribe` v0.22.1
 `clones` v0.22.6

-v0.23.1 For inner reflection this.instanceID or state.instanceID is available, Note that this is not the elementID but instead the internal MagJS ID for each component includes clones, example:
+v0.23.1 For inner reflection the instanceID is available in all lifecycle methods, Note that this is not the elementID but instead the internal MagJS ID for each component includes clones, example:

 `mag.redraw(mag.getNode(mag.getId(instanceID)), instanceID, 1);`